shortycoder/shorty/README.md

 -------------------------------------------------------------------------

-## Running My Solution
+## Steps required to run this solution
 In order to run this solution on a freshly installed Ubuntu box.
 You need to do the following:

 1. Install NodeJS.
 2. Run `npm install` from the root of the project.
-3. Run `npm run start` from the root of the project.
+3. Run `npm run start` from the root of the project to start the service.

+## Running the tests

-4. To run the Unit tests run `npm test`
+1. To run the Unit tests run `npm test`
-5. To run the E2E tests run `npm run start` followed by `npm run e2e`
+2. To run the E2E tests run `npm run start` followed by `npm run e2e`

 ## API Documentation